Telehealth is a trend that is here to stay. A recent report from The Joint Commission offers guidance on the use and challenges of remote healthcare.

 - Telehealth depends on a stable, HIPAA-compliant platform that is easily understood and used by both the patient and provider.
 In some underserved areas, internet infrastructure is insufficient to provide effective telehealth service.

 - The development of remote triage and treatment standards is essential to avoid medical errors and unseen complications that arise through the use of a virtual platform.

 The use of virtual healthcare service is in its infancy.
 While current platforms may try to replicate the waiting and exam room experience, the creative capabilities of telehealth remain to be seen—as do its dangers.
 Remember, this is a substitute for an in person exam, which is the most effective way to evaluate patients.

 Remote healthcare, along with patient access to their electronic health record (EHR,) give patients tools to become better involved in their own healthcare.
 Yet it remains the domain and responsibility of each healthcare provider to provide a standard of care equivalent to an in-person, hands-on office visit.
 If you, or a family member, suffers serious injury after seeking medical care, speak with our legal team.

 Dedicated legal help with medical malpractice in Baltimore, Washington, D.C.

-Representing clients injured by error and negligence, Schochor and Staton, P.A. is a leading medical malpractice law firm with a 35-year track record of winning complex cases against physicians and healthcare facilities.
+Representing clients injured by error and negligence, Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a 35-year track record of winning complex cases against physicians and healthcare facilities.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.